eProsima/Micro-XRCE-DDS-Client/README.md

 ## Documentation

-You can access *Micro XRCE-DDS* documentation online, which is hosted on Read the Docs.
+You can access the *eProsima Micro XRCE-DDS* user documentation online, which is hosted on Read the Docs.

 * [Start Page](http://micro-xrce-dds.readthedocs.io)
 * [Installation manual](http://micro-xrce-dds.readthedocs.io/en/latest/installation.html)